wise-guru/inventory-app/README.md

 1. CRUD app to manage the inventory of a mock online game company.
 2. Features ability to see all publishers, franchises, genres, games, and game instances (copies of each game).
+3. Each category can be edited and deleted.
-3. Leverages MongoDB to store inventory database.
+4. Leverages MongoDB to store inventory database.
-4. Utilizes the Express framework for Node.js.
+5. Utilizes the Express framework for Node.js.
-5. Follows the MVC (Model-View-Controller) design pattern
+6. Follows the MVC (Model-View-Controller) design pattern
-6. Uses the pug template.
+7. Uses the pug template.
+8. Features mobile responsiveness with responsive side navbar.